adidner/youtube-speed-by-channel/Documentation/PLAN.md

     - [X] load data content and shape to popup on popup open
         - [X] more specifically probably I probably want to modify the AddNewRowButton and AddContentColumn so they can take initial values for their input and speed respectively and then call them both in a nested for loop fashion as I walk through my saveObject.
     - [X] make communication between frontend and backend via chrome messages so I can apply backend code based on black list from frontend -> this isn't quite what happened.
 So I can use the manifest to do page navigation triggers for injection scripts so I did that.
 And in the inject I used the storage sync to grab the data we want and then run  with minor modification
-    - [] on popup close save all my changes (barring that make an apply changes button or something I guess, or perhaps have it run on every change if thats easy?) -> onBlur listener for inputs and select?
     - [] on popup close re-run background script to apply changes to open windows (barring that make an apply changes button or something I guess, or perhaps have it run on every change if thats easy?)
+        - [X] on popup close save all my changes (barring that make an apply changes button or something I guess, or perhaps have it run on every change if thats easy?) -> onBlur listener for inputs and select? -> uneeded because of how everything should save every time anything is changed.
     - [X] Add a button for deleting content columns
         - [] Bug where we can't delete to 0 for some reason, possibly race condition
     - [] Every save to storage should trigger the function that sets Speed in the likely case you're on a page you want to be a different speed already -> see background onChange handler
+    - [] I want to display current speed of youtube channel and now the modififed video time next to the total time for the video via injection as well.
 - [X] Research publishing Chrome Extensions
 - [] Art assets
 - [] Publish